dirkarnez/arduino-uno-double-tracking-poc/README.md

 }

 void loop() {
-  // A0 and A1 receive same analog data but preprocess by 2 identical analog circuits Serial.print(analogRead(A0));
+  // A0 and A1 receive same analog data but preprocessed by 2 identical analog circuits Serial.print(analogRead(A0));
   Serial.print(",");
   Serial.println(analogRead(A1));